 Like those diplomatic fiascos, the attempt to exploit international sports competition to make false assertions of national political sovereignty diminishes and detracts from rather than upholding the spirit of an inherent human sovereignty for the people of Puerto Rico.
 As Puerto Ricans and U.S. citizens residents of the territory compete under the flag of Puerto Rico, without apologizing for its true true meaning while Puerto Rico remains in a less than perfect but still patriotic political union with the United States.

 In contrast, the anti-statehood party seeks shamefully to use Puerto Rico’s participation in international sports back home to fly false colors of a fake instead of real and democratically determined political status.
 That flag of bad faith ideological intrigue upheld by the anti-statehood party includes the false meaning it attributes to the translation of “commonwealth” in Spanish to mean “Free Associated State.”
-The false assertion of sovereignty seeking to deny the people’s right to self-determination is the kind of propagandistic tactic expected in Cuba or Venezuela, not in a U.S. territory.Real free association is an internationally recognized form of sovereign nationhood based on independence and… Click To Tweet
+The false assertion of sovereignty seeking to deny the people’s right to self-determination is the kind of propagandistic tactic expected in Cuba or Venezuela, not in a U.S. territory.Real free association is an internationally recognized form of sovereign nationhood based on independence and a voluntary alliance with another nation.
+Click To Tweet

 That is a status the U.S. citizens of the territory have not chosen in a democratic act of self-determination, and which Puerto Rico can not attain through any form of “commonwealth” while it remains an unincorporated territory of the United States, as confirmed in 2016 by the U.S. Supreme Court in the Sanchez Valle ruling.